What if you could have a brighter financial future by spending every dollar you earned? There's a name for this approach: Zero-sum budgeting.

 It’s easy to overspend with credit cards, and studies say as much.

 Research has shown we tend to spend more when paying with plastic instead of cash.
 A lot more, actually.
-In a 2001 study, Drazen Prelec and Duncan Simester of MIT found shoppers spent up to 100% more when they made purchases with a credit card instead of cash.
+An MIT study found that shoppers spent up to 100% more when they made purchases with a credit card instead of cash.

 Not only is it quicker to pay with plastic, but there’s another phenomenon at play.
 Forbes puts it this way: